mvysny/vaadin-boot/README.md

 * There are JavaScript files in `yourapp.jar/META-INF/VAADIN/webapp/VAADIN/build/` (this applies to Vaadin 23; for Vaadin 14 the file structure is a bit different)
     * Read more at [Vaadin: The missing guide](https://mvysny.github.io/Vaadin-the-missing-guide/), the "production" mode.

+[Jetty is perfectly capable](https://www.eclipse.org/jetty/) of running in production as documented on the Jetty web page.

 ### Docker

 Packaging your apps as docker images is incredibly easy.
 We use [Docker Multi-stage builds](https://docs.docker.com/build/building/multi-stage/):